data-science-work/string_manipulation/README.md

 # String Manipulation Utility

-The purpose of this CLI is to manipulate training text data from files and export files to either trex or p2s `training_data.txt` format.
+The purpose of this CLI is to manipulate text data from files and export into a combine file or two files.

 ### Development Environment

 After forking the project, `cd` to project root and run `pipenv install`.
 If `pipenv` is not installed on your system, run `pip install pipenv` or whatever package manager you are using on your system such `conda`.

-### Trex Format
+### Combined Format

-For building LR models utilizing trex, positive and negative sentences are contained in the same file.
+For building LR models utilizing training data combined into one file, positive and negative sentences in the same file.

 ```
 complaint1, I don't like this bank.